Aiz0/wlfys-minimal-startpage/README.md

 # wlfy's minimal startpage
-This is a fork of wlfy's simple, minimal startpage.
+This is a fork of wolfiy's simple, minimal startpage.
 This fork has features such as:
 - New links
 - Styling changes
 - Best girl